neo-teo/bathroom-wall/README.md

 ## bathroom wall

-on bathroom wall users contribute to a shared wall of text and image at a particular bar on a particular night.
+on bathroom wall users contribute to a shared wall of text and image at a particular place on a particular day.

 ## acknowledgements